Note: Purchase tickets to the World Athletics Championships Oregon22 (July 15-24, 2022) in Eugene at Hayward Field.

 And yet although I’ve been in the stands more times than I could ever count, the magic of being inside Hayward Field still gets to me.
-I’ll never forget the way the crowd erupted at the 2008 Olympic Trials as the men of Oregon swept the 800m.
+I’ll never forget the way the crowd erupted at the 2008 Olympic trials as the men of Oregon swept the 800m.
 I lost my voice cheering for Lauren Fleshman in 2012 as she overcame seemingly insurmountable odds after injury to reach the 5k finals.
-And at last year’s Prefontaine Classic, I stood just a few feet away from Justin Gatlin’s starting blocks, watching him prepare right before he went on to win the 200m.
+And at a recent Prefontaine Classic, I stood just a few feet away from Justin Gatlin’s starting blocks, watching him prepare right before he went on to win the 200m.

 But what I really appreciate about Eugene is that the magic feeling of Hayward extends even beyond its gates.
 There’s a rich history here that starts with Steve Prefontaine, the University of Oregon and Nike and extends to trails and paths, road runs and the community.
 Here are a few spots that should be on anyone’s list when visiting Track Town, USA.
 And don’t be surprised if you pass a world-class Olympic athlete while you’re biking the river path – I passed Andrew Wheating walking his dog just the other day.

 Prefontaine, the University of Oregon and Nike history